 For instance, a London study on children revealed that genetic influences on weight and abdominal fat accumulation are high in children who are born since the onset of the childhood obesity epidemic.
 Furthermore, there is evidence indicating that specific genes can possibly impact your likelihood of frequent LOC (loss of control) eating episodes.

-Environmental factors also contribute to the rise of appetite.
+Environmental factors also contribute to the rise of food cravings.
 These factors include the atmosphere of the room and the presence/absence of distractions during meals.
 This also applies to social and cultural cues.
 Remember a time when you overindulged because everyone seems to be in the mood for feasting?

 3. Psychological Influences

 It turns out that your appetite and hunger regulation is also influenced by these behavioral factors.